Updated: August 2016

 Should you get additional insurance coverage for a high-priced camera?
 It depends.
-Some policies may limit the amount you can be paid for a camera or camera equipment.
-Other policies may not offer a personal property limit high enough to cover your expensive camera and all your other belongings.
-Make sure any policy you buy has limits high enough to cover all your belongings, including your camera.
+Some renters insurance policies may limit the amount you can be reimbursed for a camera or camera equipment.
+Other policies may not offer a personal property limit high enough to cover your expensive camera along with all your other belongings.

-If your camera is worth a lot more than the maximum coverage limit allowed for an individual item, find out if you can raise the limit.
-This is called Scheduled Personal Property coverage, and it can be assigned to individual items as well as groups of items, like your camera and the various lenses you use to take photos or other related photography equipment.
+If your camera is worth more than the maximum coverage your renters insurance policy provides, ask your agent if you can raise the limit by purchasing additional coverage.
+This is called scheduled personal property coverage, and it can be assigned to individual items as well as groups of items, like your camera and related photography equipment.

 In addition to providing more extensive coverage for your expensive camera, scheduled personal property typically provides protection against additional risks, such as accidental loss, according to the Insurance Information Institute (III).
 You'll also typically find that you won't have to pay a deductible if you need to file an insurance claim for an item that you've scheduled.

 You'll typically need to provide your insurance company with a recent receipt or a professional appraisal to schedule property, the III says.